-- Pending debt or capital restructuring of the portfolio company; - Projected operating results of the portfolio company; - Current information regarding any offers to purchase the investment; - · Current ability of the portfolio company to raise any additional financing as needed; - Changes in the economic environment which may have a material impact on the operating results of the portfolio company; - Internal occurrences that may have an impact (both positive and negative) on the operating performance of the portfolio company; - Qualitative assessment of key management; - · Contractual rights, obligations or restrictions associated with the investment; and - Other factors deemed relevant.
+- · Pending debt or capital restructuring of the portfolio company; - Projected operating results of the portfolio company; - Current information regarding any offers to purchase the investment; - · Current ability of the portfolio company to raise any additional financing as needed; - Changes in the economic environment which may have a material impact on the operating results of the portfolio company; - Internal occurrences that may have an impact (both positive and negative) on the operating performance of the portfolio company; - Qualitative assessment of key management; - Contractual rights, obligations or restrictions associated with the investment; and - Other factors deemed relevant.

 The use of significant unobservable inputs creates uncertainty in the measurement of fair value as of the reporting date.
 The significant unobservable inputs used in the fair value measurement of the Company's LMM equity securities, which are generally valued through an average of the discounted cash flow technique and the market comparable/enterprise value technique (unless one of these approaches is determined to not be appropriate), are (i) EBITDA multiples and (ii) the weighted-average cost of capital ("WACC").
 Significant increases (decreases) in EBITDA multiple inputs in isolation would result in a significantly higher (lower) fair value measurement.
-On the contrary, significant unobservable inputs used in the fair value measurement of the Company's Private Loan, LMM and Middle Market securities are (i) risk adjusted discount rates used in the Yield-to-Maturity valuation technique (see "Note B.1.-Valuation of the Investment Portfolio") and (ii) the percentage of expected principal recovery.
-Significant increases (decreases) in any of these expected principal recovery percentages in isolation would result in a significant increases (in a significantly lower (higher) fair value measurement.
-Significant increases (decreases) in any of these expected principal recovery percentages in isolation would result in a significant increases (decreases) in as of these discount rates used in the Yield-to-Maturity higher (lower) fair value measurement.
-However, due to the nature of certain in vestments, fair value measurements may be based on other criteria, such as third-party appraisals of collateral and fair values as determined by independent third parties, which are not presented in the tables below.
+On the contrary, significant increases (decreases) in WACC inputs in isolation would result in a significantly lower (higher) fair value measurement.
+The significant unobservable inputs used in the fair value measurement of the Company's Private Loan, LMM and Middle Market securities are (i) risk adjusted discount rates used in the Yield-to-Maturity valuation technique (see "Note B.1.-Valuation of the Investment Portfolio") and (ii) the percentage of expected principal recovery.
+Significant increases (decreases) in any of these discount rates in isolation would result in a significantly lower (higher) fair value measurement.
+Significant increases (decreases) in any of these expected principal recovery percentages in isolation would result in a significantly higher (lower) fair value measurement.
+However, due to the nature of certain investments, fair value measurements may be based on other criteria, such as third-party appraisals of collateral and fair values as determined by independent third parties, which are not presented in the tables below.